New to Social Media? 10 Tips for HCPs and Wellness Practitioners

 4. Find Your Voice

-Provide information that is relevant to your specific skills and the service you provide.
-Consider what kind of information and perspective will provide added value to your audience.
+Create content that is relevant to your specific skills and the services you provide.
+Consider what kind of information and perspectives will provide added value to your audience.
 Remember that social media is just another way to build a relationship with people, so be human and real.
 No need to take yourself too seriously all of the time.

 5. Engage

-Post content you believe will resonate with your target audience and will get attention.
-Try different approaches to see what generates the reaction you are hoping for.
+Post content you believe will resonate with your target audience, deliver health + wellness concepts in an easy to understand manner, and will get attention.
+Try different approaches, different content formats and lengths to see what generates the reaction you are hoping for.
 Learn from others who are similar to you.
 Follow others you know in similar or complementary fields and share and comment on posts that you believe have value for your audience.

 6. Be Responsive and Positive

-You may get questions and feedback from clients or patients on your social media accounts.
+You may get questions and feedback from followers on your social media accounts.
 Be responsive to questions and requests.
-Monitor your social media handles for mentions on google alerts so that you are notified when there is a comment about you or your business.
+Monitor your social media handles for mentions on Google alerts or other social listening tools so that you are notified when there is a comment about you or your business.
 Respond to comments publically in a positive manner.
 Thank them for their compliments.
 Be open to understanding their perspective and how you can improve your experience for them.
 Stay positive, even when you disagree with a comment.
 Be respectful and acknowledge different points of view.
-Shut down negative comments or posts about a bad experience by suggesting the person get in touch via direct message, phone or email to resolve any issues.
+Shut down negative comments or posts about a bad experience by suggesting the person get in touch with you via direct message, phone, or email to resolve any issues.

 7. Give Credit